-Man (or Woman) those Stations
+Man and Woman those Stations

-The apostle James known for his incredible devotion to intercessory prayer.
+The apostle James was known for his incredible devotion to intercessory prayer.
 According to Eusebius of Caesarea in his Ecclesiastical History, Book II, Chapter XXIII, James was nicknamed, “Camel Knees,” due to the calluses on his knees from prayer.

 The effective, fervent prayer of a righteous man avails much.”